| Table of Contents | Structure Tool | Williams Home |

 Understanding the molecular and thermodynamic nature of the hydrophobic effect is not easy.
 Many textbooks contain superficial or incorrect explanations.
-The most important thing to remember is that the hydrophobic effect is fully a function of water, it a consequence of the distinctive molecular structure and self-assembly properties of water.
+A very important thing to remember is that the hydrophobic effect is fully a function of water; it a consequence of the distinctive molecular structure of water and the unique self-assembly properties of water.
 Hydrophobic substances are passive participants in the hydrophobic phenomenon. ('Like likes like' does not explain the basis of the hydrophobic effect.)
 The molecular interactions of a hydrocarbon with neighboring water molecules in aqueous solution are just as favorable as with neighboring hydrocarbon molecules in pure liquid hydrocarbon.
 A hydrocarbon molecule is just as happy (forms equally favorable molecular interactions) in aqueous solution as in neat (pure) hydrocarbon.

-The molecular interactions of a water molecule adjacent to a hydrocarbon (or other non-polar molecule).
-Interactions between water molecules at the hydrocarbon interface are just as strong and favorable (in terms of enthalpy) as the interactions of a water molecule in bulk water, surrounded by water only.
+The molecular interactions between water molecules are not disrupted by interaction with hydrocarbon (or other non-polar molecule).
+Interactions between water molecules at the hydrocarbon interface are just as strong and favorable (in terms of enthalpy) as interactions between water molecules in bulk water, surrounded by water only.
 There is no net change in favorable molecular interactions when oil and water mix or separate.